paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 By effectively promoting the enhanced accessibility of the AirBnB Clone, the project gains visibility, recognition, and contributes to the broader goal of creating inclusive web applications.

 ## 37. Final Considerations:

+**Terminology: Inline Styles**
+- **Meaning:** Putting style information directly into HTML tags, which can make code harder to manage.

+**Terminology: Restricted HTML Tags or Features**
+- **Meaning:** Avoiding certain HTML elements or practices that can cause issues or are no longer recommended.

+**Terminology: Best Practices**
+- **Meaning:** Following established methods that ensure clean, maintainable, and efficient code.

+**Terminology: Project Guidelines**
+- **Meaning:** Following rules set by a development team to maintain consistency and quality in a project.

+**Terminology: Code Sustainability**
+- **Meaning:** Writing code in a way that allows it to grow and adapt over time.

 As you wrap up the AirBnB Clone - Web static project, it's crucial to understand certain considerations regarding coding practices and project constraints.